 3.2.
-Comparison between TRPI to other biological measures of eutrophication,
+Comparison between TRPI to other biological measures of eutrophication, including diatom and macrophyte community composition (Objective 2)

-The TDI and MTR were both correlated with TRP significantly and displayed exponential relationships (Table 4).
+The TDI and MTR were both correlated to TRP with significant, exponential relationships (Table 4).
 Ultimately, the relationships were relatively weak (r = 0.47 and r = 0.47, respectively) with biomonitoring values spread widely at low TRP values, especially for the TDI.
-The correlation between MTR and TDI was linear, significant and negative, and was anticipated given that both are indicators of the same stressor with inverse scales (e.g. 100% indicates high impact for TDI and low impact for MTR).
-However, the relationship included considerable scatter (r = 0.58).
+The correlation between MTR and TDI was linear, significant and negative, and was anticipated given that they are both indicators of the same stressor with inverse scales (e.g. 100% indicates high impact for TDI and low impact for MTR).
+However, the relationship was associated with substantial scatter (r = 0.58).
 Similarly, TRPI was significantly correlated to both TDI (p < 0.01) and MTR (p < 0.01) but with weak associations in both instances (r = 0.35 and r = 0.39, respectively).